Kaepernick Is Right To #TakeTheKnee

 But what Trump and a lot of white people don’t understand is that Kaepernick’s kneeling has brought more attention to these issues.
 Kap’s taking a knee and all the consequences that went with that meant that one more media outlet would run a story about Kap with a story about another senseless killing like the one in Oklahoma City.

 A mentally challenged, deaf man was standing on his porch when police officers arrived looking for the driver of a hit and run.
 There were no deaths involved in this hit and run so officers were looking for someone who left the scene of an accident.
 Magdiel Sanchez was not the driver or in any way involved with the accident.
 Sanchez often went on walks in his neighborhood and he took a small metal pipe with him to protect him from stray dogs.
 The officers shouted for him to drop the pipe but Sanchez didn’t hear the officers or understand their commands.
 Several neighbors yelled at the police officers that Sanchez was deaf and couldn’t hear them.
 But the officers shot him anyway.
-One officer shot this man with a taser, the other officer shot him 6 or 7 times with his gun.
+One officer shot this man with a taser, the other officer shot him six or seven times with his gun.
 This deaf, mentally challenged man died on his own porch.

 Trump will never have to worry about the issues Kaepernick and other black people are protesting.
 He won’t have to worry about being shot on his porch, spending two years in jail for allegedly stealing a backpack, spending years in jail for a small amount of marijuana, or because you’re unable to pay a fine.
-Trump will never have to worry about his child being gunned down in a park with a toy gun or in a Walmart with a toy gun that they sell in Walmart.
+Trump will never have to worry about his child being gunned down in a park with a toy gun that they sell in Walmart.
 Trump will not have to worry about a family member killed by police, and the police officer goes free or is never charged in the first place.

 - Philando Castile – No Conviction